 NRC staff began its detailed technical review of the ESP application in January 2017 and developed a full review schedule with public milestones that was transmitted to TVA on March 17, 2017.
-The Phase A safety review for all chapters of the application was completed by the staff on August 4, 2017 (consistent with the established schedule).
+The Phase A safety review for all chapters of the application was completed by the staff on August 4, 2017.
 The staff is currently in Phase B of its review, which is scheduled to conclude in October 2018.
 Phase C review activities are also now underway (in parallel with Phase B) for some safety evaluations sections, and Phase C is expected to be completed in March 2019.
-As of July 31, 2018, the staff has issued 50 safety-related RAI questions and the applicant has responded to all 50 RAI questions.
+As of September 30, 2018, the staff has issued 50 safety-related RAI questions and the applicant has responded to all 50 RAI questions.
 One hundred percent of the RAI questions issued and responded to are closed.
 The final SER is currently scheduled to be issued in August 2019.
-For the environmental review, NRC staff completed Phase 1 of the review ahead of schedule on October 30, 2017.
-Additionally, the NRC staff completed Phase 2 ahead of schedule by issuing the DEIS on April 27, 2018.
+For the environmental review, NRC staff completed Phase 1 of the review on October 30, 2017.
+Additionally, the NRC staff completed Phase 2 by issuing the draft EIS on April 27, 2018.
 The public comment period for the draft EIS closed on July 13, 2018.
-The final EIS is scheduled to be complete by June 2019.
+Based on one of the comments received from the applicant, the staff issued one environmental RAI question in September 2018, and the applicant responded to the RAI in October 2018.
+The final EIS is scheduled to be completed by June 2019.

 On June 12, 2017, the SACE, Tennessee Environmental Coalition (TEC), and Blue Ridge Environmental Defense League filed petitions seeking a hearing.
 On October 10, 2017, the ASLB issued a decision that denied the Blue Ridge Environmental Defense League's petition to intervene and granted the SACE and the TEC's joint petition to intervene and admitted two contentions.
 SACE/TEC filed a motion for reconsideration of the Board's dismissal of the third contention and the motion was dismissed.
 Separately, TVA appealed the admission of the two contentions to the Commission, and the Commission upheld the admission of one contention and dismissed the other.
 In April 2018, the staff published its draft EIS two months ahead of the public milestone.
 On May 21, 2018, SACE/TEC submitted two new contentions on the draft EIS.
-On July 31, 2018, the ASLB issued a memorandum and order (LBP-18-04) denying the Intervenors' motion for leave to file new contentions, granted TVA's and the NRC Staff's Motions to dismiss the remaining admitted contention, and terminated the contested proceeding.
+On July 31, 2018, the ASLB issued a memorandum and order (LBP-18-04) denying the Intervenors' motion for leave to file new contention, and terminated the contested proceeding.
 The Board's decision was not appealed.
 The Commission will conduct the mandatory hearing on the application.
 The schedule for the mandatory hearing will be established after the final EIS and FSER are completed.